1974–75 UCLA Bruins men's basketball team

-In head coach John R. Wooden's final game, the 1974–75 UCLA Bruins men's basketball team won the team's tenth National Championship in twelve years over the Kentucky Wildcats (92–85), in the San Diego Sports Arena, San Diego, California.
+The 1974–75 UCLA Bruins men's basketball team represented the University of California, Los Angeles during the 1974–75 NCAA Division I men's basketball season.
+They were led by John R. Wooden in his 27th and final season as UCLA head coach.

-The Bruins defeated Michigan in the first round.
+The Bruins defeated Michigan in the first round of the NCAA Tournament.
 In the West Regional, UCLA beat Montana and Arizona State to advance to the Final Four.
-Washington scored 26 points to give UCLA an overtime victory over Louisville, 75–74, in the semi-finals game.
+Richard Washington scored 26 points to give UCLA an overtime victory over Louisville, 75–74, in the national semifinal.
 After the game, Coach Wooden announced that the championship game would be his last game.

+In the title game, the Bruins won their tenth National Championship in twelve years over the Kentucky Wildcats, 92–85, at the San Diego Sports Arena in San Diego, California.